Boss-Coder-Academy/Environment_Setup/README.md

-+ From here you can search for different Extensions which will help you install and run different languages and Frameworks.
++ From here you can search for different Extensions that will help you install and run different languages and Frameworks.

 + Whenever you select an extension the following page appears here you need to click the “Install” button to add that extension: